lu7did/PixiePi/README.md

 * Connect Pin 7 LM386 to PWM exit from interface card (sidetone) marked as Vol+ in the schematic.
 * Connect Cx=100 nF on the same place than Y1 on the kit.
-* Connect positive side of D2 diode to the interface board PTT line
+* Connect negative side of D3 diode to the interface board PTT line

 ![Alt Text](docs/pixie_pcb.jpg?raw=true "PixiePi PCB mods")